 Why aren’t users ‘liking’ branded posts anymore?

-When Instagram first launched in 2010, you could like, comment and explore content, and that was about it.
+t and explore content, and that was about it.
 Then over time, new features were introduced such as Direct Messages, saves and Stories, offering more ways to engage.
 Likes have become less significant as an engagement metric.

 Privacy concerns are also reshaping how users interact with content.
 Instead of tagging friends publicly in comments, people are more likely to share posts privately via Direct Messages, shifting engagement away from visible likes and comments.